 In addition to this, our staff are factory trained on the technical aspects of their products.
-This allows us to provide superior after-sales service on their products and well as have access to detailed technical protocols.
+This allows us to provide superior after-sales service on their products, as well as have access to detailed technical protocols.

 The Maypole Project

 The Maypole Project is a small local charity that helps children with complex medical needs.
-They also provide emotional support and respites for their families.
+They also provide emotional support and respite for their families.